nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## About This Guide

-This user guide is intended for developers looking to contribute to TAB.
+This guide is intended for any developers looking to contribute to TAB.
-It aims to contain all the information required to quickly get a calendar UI into your application.
+It aims to contain all the information required to help you quickly get started.

 In the [Table of Contents](#), each item listed is a link which you can click on to go directly to that section in the guide.